outlyer-net/Backup-TA/README.md

 More work is needed, but so far it should work with no problems to backup (restore needs a lot more testing).
 If possible, use the Windows version to be on the safe side.

+THESE ARE EXPERIMENTAL SCRIPTS, DON'T LOOK AT ME IF YOUR PHONE BREAKS